 Lokum comes in many delightful flavours and types, some of the most popular ones include:

-Turkey is one of the leading producers of pistachio nuts in the world, so it is not surprising that you will find Turkish delight in both cubes and rolls, and all sorts of flavours, that have been stuffed or dipped in a generous amount of these delicious and vibrant green nuts.
+Turkey is one of the leading producers of pistachio nuts in the world, so it is not surprising that you will find Turkish delight in both cubes and rolls and all sorts of flavours, that have been stuffed or dipped in a generous amount of these delicious and vibrant green nuts.

 What could be a more lavish gift from a trip to Istanbul than a box of rose-flavoured Turkish delight?
-Although it is readily available in the classic style of pink cubes that have been flavoured with rosewater and dipped in icing sugar throughout many confectionery shops, step into the spice bazaars of Turkey and you will find rolls of Turkish delight that has been sweetened with honey, rather than sugar, and coated in dried rose petals.
+Although it is readily available in the classic style of pink cubes that have been flavoured with rosewater and dipped in icing sugar throughout many confectionery shops, step into the spice bazaars of Turkey and you will find rolls of Turkish delight that have been sweetened with honey, rather than sugar, and coated in dried rose petals.

-Excite your tastebuds by biting into some zesty lemon flavoured lokum, it's not only refreshing in taste but it's also one of the more classic flavours of Turkish Delight.
+Excite your tastebuds by biting into some zesty lemon-flavoured lokum, it's not only refreshing in taste but it's also one of the more classic flavours of Turkish Delight.

-Coconut flavoured and coated Turkish delight is such a comforting treat and comes in a variety of rolls with mouthwatering fillings such as chopped nuts and even Nutella!
+Coconut-flavoured and coated Turkish delight is such a comforting treat and comes in a variety of rolls with mouthwatering fillings such as chopped nuts and even Nutella!

 It is said that eating Turkish delight is good for eliminating toxins from the body and clearing up acne, as well as being a recommended option for sufferers of kidney disease.

-Turkish delight is often made with energy-giving fillings such as nuts and coconut too.
+Turkish delight is often made with energy-giving fillings such as nuts and coconut.
 That said, it is a sensible idea not to overindulge in anything that's of such a sweet nature, so perhaps a small piece would make a suitable and healthier swap for when you feel like reaching out for a chocolate bar or a biscuit with your tea.

 Due to the spread of the Ottoman Empire and therefore the spread of Turkish cuisine, many countries have variations of many Turkish dishes and the same goes for Turkish delight.
 Here are some of the countries that have their own version of the much-loved treat.